“We cannot solve our problems with the same thinking we used when we created them.”Albert Einstein

 I also had several students who shared their opinions and concerns after class on Tuesday.
 This week several people expressed that everything has been compromised so badly, and their hearts are breaking, crying out, and feeling hopeless at the thought that everything we stand for, and all the people who are now at risk.

 I have distracted myself with my daily activities, but I can’t ignore it any further because we still have so much more work to do to regain the wholeness of our lives.
 I explained in detail about micro-aggressions during sessions.
 Micro-aggressions are intentional or unintentional brief slights that communicate derogatory messages toward individuals based solely upon their marginalized group membership.
 Micro-aggressions can and do occur everywhere and anywhere including work environment, group therapy, neighborhoods, public transportation, classrooms and other public spaces.

 It was difficult, but I was forced to bring up and model healthy strategies to get them through this week, including focusing on what we can do to promote values that are important to us.
 Things you can do as an individual if you find yourself grieving during this time.

-To help us during these times I reminded of Maya Angelou’s words.
-Perhaps her words will help everyone through the healing process so that we can get ready to continue supporting our communities, fighting to maintain civil rights, dealing with everyone who is disenfranchised, poor, unemployed, as well as how we teach others how to treat people with respect and learning to accept people who are different from them.
+To help us during these times I am reminded of Maya Angelou’s words.
+Perhaps her words will help everyone through the healing process so that we can get ready to continue supporting our communities, fighting to maintain civil rights, dealing with those who are disenfranchised, poor, unemployed, as well as how we teach others how to treat people with respect and learning to accept people who are different from them.